mrCreese/CodeWars/README.md

 # CodeWars
-this repositoru with my solutions for kata from CodeWars
+this repository with my solutions for kata from CodeWars